mikeyscupari/Python_Data_Project/Job_Data_Project/README.md

 *Bar graph visualizing the trending top skills for data analysts in the US in 2023.*

 ### Insights:
-- SQL remains the most consistently demanded skill throughout the year, although it shows a gradual decrease in demand.
+- Consistent with the previous insights, SQL is the most in demand skill for every month, although it does slowly decline in prevalence over the year.
-- Excel experienced a significant increase in demand starting around September, surpassing both Python and Tableau by the end of the year.
+- Excel was the second most requested skill throughout the year, but experienced a significant decrease and increase in the second half of the year.
-- Both Python and Tableau show relatively stable demand throughout the year with some fluctuations but remain essential skills for data analysts.
-Power BI, while less demanded compared to the others, shows a slight upward trend towards the year's end.
+- Python and Tableau were similarly sought after for the duration of the year, switching positions a couple times.

 ## 3. How well do jobs and skills pay for Data Analysts?